annahaensch/DataScienceGlobalApplications/README.md

 ### Week 5
 * Learning Objectives:
-  * Students will understand the fundamentals of good data visualization, including the principle of proportional ink and the
+  * Students will understand the fundamentals of good data visualization, including the principle of proportional ink and chart junk.
+  * Students will identify and discuss effective and ineffective uses of the principle of proportional ink in real world charts.
   * Students will have famiarity with components of Matplotlib plots, such as axes and figures.
 * In Class-Exercises: [Basics of Visualization with Matplotlib]
 * Suggested Reading: [C.O.
 Wilke, "Fundamentals of Data Visualization, Part I." (2019).](https://clauswilke.com/dataviz/)

 ### Week 6
 * Learning Objectives:
-  * Students will recognize the importance of color in data visualization, especially the distinction between qualitative and sequential color scales.
+  * Students will understand the importance of color in data visualization.
+  * between will be able to differentiate between qualitative and sequential color scales and identify use cases for each.
   * Students will gain basic familiarity with mapping tools in Geopandas.
 * In Class-Exercises:
 * Suggested Reading: [C. Weaver, "The Unmitigated Chaos of America’s Attempt at Color-Coded Covid Guidance" (2021)](https://www.nytimes.com/2021/04/02/style/coronavirus-safety-colors-states.html)